danniliustat/bigcare/README.md

     For macOS users, it will prompt you to authorize the program before running.
 You should open "Setting"-"Privacy and Security", then scroll to the bottom to click "allow" for PLINK to run.
 After you allow it, it will ask you a second time in the pop-up window whether you want to open it.
 Click "Open" to run it.
 You should see the PLINK options appear in the terminal window.

 - **For Windows users**: You can **ONLY** run PLINK program codes.
+  PLINK installation file for Windows can be found in "/bigcare/Tools/PLINK/plink_win64_20230116.zip".
+Unzip "plink_win64_20230116.zip" with right click->"Extract All..." and a folder "plink_win64_20230116" will be created.
+The PLINK program file "plink.exe" is within this folder.
+You can call PLINK program by specifying the absolute path to this "plink" file: `/path/to/bigcare-main/Tools/PLINK/plink_win64_20230116/plink.exe`.

 If you would like to try Bash codes, please open "Windows Powershell" app and follow the same steps to set the paths.
 Still, Powershell App won't run PLINK codes, so you'll have to switch between Pwershell and RStudio Terminal.